2020 Iowa Democratic presidential caucuses: Analysis

 According to entrance polls by CNN, the close result was due to splits among key demographic groups: gender, educational attainment and age.
 Buttigieg won women with 24%, while Sanders won men with 26%.
 Buttigieg won voters with a college degree with 23%, while Sanders won among voters with a high school education or less with 30%.
 Sanders continued the trend of 2016 in which he won young voters, winning 44% in the 18–29 demographic and 41% with voters under 45 overall, while Buttigieg won older voters (40–64).

 Contrary to media belief in Biden's strength among non-white voters, Sanders won that demographic in Iowa with 46% support, with Buttigieg placing second with 15% and Biden placing third with only 13% support.
 According to CNN reported entrance polls, Buttigieg won white voters with 23%.
 However, The New York Times indicates a statistical tie at 23%, with a slight advantage to Sanders.
 Some counties carried by Buttigieg, such as Clinton County, had swung from Obama in 2012 to Trump in 2016 by double digits.

 Although Latinos constitute a relatively small portion of Iowa's electorate, Sanders performed exceptionally well with Latino voters, winning all 32 Latino-majority and plurality precincts in the state with 52.6% of the vote, well ahead of Buttigieg (14%) and Biden (13.5%).
 He also won all four Spanish-language satellite caucus sites by overwhelming margins.
 Matt A. Barreto noted that Sanders's strength among the Latino demographic alone provided him with an 18.6 SDE advantage over Buttigieg, making up lost ground in other demographics where Buttigieg performed better.
 Sanders's success with Latino voters could be credited to the "Latino strategy" his campaign is pursuing by focusing on Latino voter outreach.

 Buttigieg declared victory before any official results were released.
-Bernie Sanders' campaign also declared victory before the official results were announced, as the DNC called for a recanvass.
+Bernie Sanders' campaign also declared victory as he earned the most votes.
 Buttigieg's declaration of victory in Iowa provided him with a boost in polls going into New Hampshire, a state where Sanders had been polling consistently well.

-Besides technical glitches, the meltdown of the caucuses were also fueled by argument over whether Iowa should be first to vote, as many point out the state's overwhelming white population which doesn't reflect the Democratic Party and the country as a whole.
+In addition to technical glitches, the meltdown of the caucuses were also fueled by argument over whether Iowa should be first to vote, as many point out the state's overwhelming white population, which doesn't reflect the Democratic Party and the country as a whole.
 In April 2022, a DNC panel voted to strip Iowa of its "first-in-the-nation" status.